How we work with people and communities

 You can read more about how we’re engaging directly with local communities.

-Some of our flagship programmes – also cited by NHS England as best practice – range from peer-led research (our Citizen Ambassador programme run in partnership with Healthwatch Surrey), our Citizen’s Panel and a range of ad hoc research and engagement projects supporting individual programmes of work.
+Some of our flagship programmes – also cited by NHS England as best practice – range from our Citizen’s Panel, peer-led research and a range of ad hoc research and engagement projects supporting individual programmes of work.

-You can find more information about how we work with people and communities via the links below.
+You can find more information about how we work with people and communities below.

 Our involvement principles